schibsted/account-sdk-android/core/README.md

-# Identity SDK Core
+# Account SDK Core
-This is the core part of the Identity SDK, which simplifies accessing and using the SPiD platform.
+This is the core part of the Account SDK, which simplifies accessing and using the SPiD platform.
 The core SDK has two responsibilities: Controlling login flows for users and providing easy to use network calls.
 This provides the login engine, which is used by our UIs and can optionally be used to do custom implementation

-Please note that using the APIs alone is neither recommended or supported by the Identity team.
+Please note that using the APIs alone is neither recommended or supported by the Account team.
 If you choose not to use the controllers, you do so at your own peril.
 The APIs will not be covered in this readme, but you can have look at the _service package_, which provides Retrofit2 calls for the SPiD APIs.

 ## Getting started